Letting Your Teenager Drive

 How Do You Start A Conversation With A Teenager About Safe Driving?

 All parents want to ensure their children are safe, secure, and live long healthy, and happy lives.
 However, one of the biggest challenges parents face is keeping their children safe during the turbulent teen years.
 When kids turn into teens many times they become stubborn and grow a sense of immortality.
-This is why parents need to instill and shape positive behaviors and habits in their teens, especially in regards to teen driving habits and behaviors.
+This is why parents need to instill and shape positive behaviors and habits in their teens, especially in regard to teen driving habits and behaviors.
 It is because of the dangers associated with teen driving that many parents are giving their teen drivers contingencies that cultivate positive driving habits, and those contingencies involve the use of GPS tracking system technology.

 At first glance, the thought of having a conversation with a teen driver that basically focuses on the fact a parent wants to place a GPS tracking system on their teen’s vehicle with consent appears to be a tough sell.
 Many parents may be saying to themselves, “There is no way my teenager is going to willfully let me place a real-time GPS tracker on their car”, but that could not be further than the truth if a parent approaches the topic intelligently.

 What many parents have done to successfully make a teen driver willingly put a GPS vehicle tracking system on their vehicle for parental monitoring purposes is to use contingencies.
 Since almost all parents either purchase their teen’s vehicle or pay a teen’s monthly insurance payments they already have leverage, however, it is usually best to have a conversation about a GPS tracking system before the purchase of the vehicle.
 What the parent(s) do is lay out the facts to the teen driver, which state that the use of a GPS tracking system will:

 - Potentially reduce monthly car insurance premiums

 - Allow parents easy access to the location of a teen’s vehicle in an emergency situation

-- Provide added security of a teen’s vehicle is ever stolen
+- Provide added security if a teen’s vehicle is ever stolen

 - Help Shape positive safe driving behaviors